mikabytes/docker-borg/README.md

 # Borg

 A container for backing up stuff to a Borg repo, which may be local or remote (using SSH).
+It can also handle CephFS snapshotting.

 It will backup, prune, and compact the repo according to your specifications.
 Then it will quit.
 You need to set up your own scheduling, such as a local crontab or Kubernetes CronJob.